 A/N: It’s time for wine night with my favorite couple.
-Thank yous to NKubie, LizziePaige, and Honeymoon Edward, for pre-reading and Midnight Cougar for betaing.
-They’re all amazing, and I’m so grateful for their help. xx
+Thank yous to Team Spiderward for all you do. xx

 Song inspiration for this chapter: “Hole In the Bottle,” Kelsea Ballerini

 (Playlist for this story can be found on my YouTube channel, if you search for “ghostreader24”)